Sonoma County, Santa Rosa consider new housing policies to help fire recovery

 The idea is to make it easier for displaced residents to find somewhere to live after thousands of homes were lost in a market where options were already in short supply.
 The devastating wildfires destroyed an estimated 6,800 buildings, most of them homes, in the area.

-“I think what we’re trying to do is show the community that we are willing to look outside the box for creative solutions that allow people to stay here through the rebuilding process,” said Santa Rosa Councilman Chris Rogers.
+“I think what we’re trying to do is show the community that we are willing to look outside the box for creative solutions that allow people to stay here through the rebuilding process,” Santa Rosa Councilman Chris Rogers said.

 Both the Sonoma County Board of Supervisors and the Santa Rosa City Council will consider ordinances targeting price gouging in the rental housing market.
 The county’s ordinance would require landlords in the unincorporated area to provide supporting data to justify any increase over the unit’s average rental price from before the disaster, according to county officials.